Spicy Sausage and Penne Recipe

 - 1/3 cup shredded part-skim mozzarella cheese

-- 1. Cook pasta in a large saucepan according to package directions, adding the vegetables during the last 6 minutes of cooking.
+- 1. In a large saucepan, cook pasta according to package directions, adding the vegetables during the last 6 minutes of cooking.

 - 2. Meanwhile, in a large nonstick skillet coated with cooking spray, brown sausage; remove from skillet and keep warm.